 The rapid rise of incredible TV content has also paved the way for new methods of plugging in to it.
 Gone as the days when you would stick an antenna on your roof and watch whatever was broadcast from the free-to-air networks.
 Today, the best TV is streamed over the internet and watched on-demand: whatever you like, whenever you want it.

 Founded way back in 1995, Foxtel is the most established and best known Pay TV service provider in Australia.
 Its longevity has given Foxtel the ability to build up strong content partnerships meaning that Foxtel tends to get new TV shows and movies first, plus it owns the rights to broadcast all of the most popular sporting events, including most NRL, AFL and A-League football matches.

 To get Foxtel you need one of two things: either a satellite dish on your roof or a cable connection running into your house.
-Foxtel will install this for you, but you are usually required to sign a long-term contract to become a subscriber; typically two years.
+Foxtel will install this for you, but you are usually required to sign a long-term contract to become a subscriber.
 Some people find Foxtel expensive, but true TV lovers will see the value in the vast catalogue of content it has to offer.

 TV recording, movie rentals and Netflix all in one place.

 Fetch TV is seen as direct competition to Foxtel, but it is actually quite a bit different.
 Technically, there are no cables to install or satellite dishes on your roof, Fetch TV’s service is entirely streamed over your internet connection or your standard free-to-air TV antenna.

 The basic plan is almost identical to Foxtel’s basic offer, and you have the option to add a movie pack (called Movie Box) or you can rent new release movies individually.
 Customers looking for foreign language content can choose to add on either a Hindi, Korean, Chinese or Filipino language pack.